 The county wants to start its audit of how AHF uses county-administered federal AIDS money on Monday.
 AHF wants at least a five-week delay.

-Photo by Metro Transportation Library and Archive via Flickr Creative Commons
+Photo by MTA Library via Flickr Creative Commons

 Mayor Eric Garcetti named Jackie Dupont-Walker and L.A.
 City Councilmen Paul Krekorian and Mike Bonin to the Board of Directors of Metro, which oversees the buses, light rail lines and subways of Los Angeles County.